beyonddasceneee/Computing-Project-DHS2K20/README.md

-Im Ruihan and im from DHS 2020Y1C
+I am Ruihan and I am from DHS 2020Y1C
 This is the place where I do the computing stuff for the chers